 At least it started out that way: no drums, no syncopation, just a soft piano to match the love-song-like words.
 Then the words morphed into something more martial and the drummer kicked in.
 Modern drummers have a hard time doing anything but syncopated rock, and this guy was no exception.
 Eventually the words caught up with him, something about "Death could not hold You," and "You have no rival, You have no equal," which express separation and rejection and anger, the kinds of things appropriate to the emotions kindled by the heavy unsingable syncopated beat of rock music, and the drummer could -- and did -- do that.

 My point is, different styles of music convey different emotions, and emotions drive the actions of the people expressing them.
 Play continuous rock, and everybody is angry all the time.
-It's hard on the culture, and it's hard on the people, but that's what we live in, and this church can do better -- we saw that yesterday -- but they don't have the will to on a regular basis.
+It's hard on the culture, and it's hard on the people, but that's what we live in, and this church can do better -- we saw that yesterday -- but they don't have the will to do it on a regular basis.
 The regular music leaders were still on vacation, these were mostly people who I don't usually see up front.
 I don't think they even knew what they were doing (probably a "God thing"), perhaps like the two churches where I (in times past) parked my fanny, where men outnumbered the women, and the senior pastor in each case had no clue what he was doing to make that happen.

 It wasn't a bad song, more about Jesus than "me-myself-and-I" with three times more 2nd-person pronouns referring to Jesus than 1st person pronouns (most CCM songs it's the other way around) but rather repetitious like the "7-11" taunt, (literally) "7 (in this case 6) words repeated 11 times."
 Whatever.